*Note: If looking to purchase a Mastervolt Battery Charger, we carry both the ChargeMaster and Mass Series Mastervolt Battery Charger, here…

 Nothing shortens your battery life more than storing it without a maintenance charger.
 Before you’re left stranded out somewhere in the middle of nowhere, you want to make sure you have a healthy and properly charged battery.

-With Mastervolt’s battery chargers, you can ensure a much longer battery life while maintaining its capacity.
+With a Mastervolt battery charger, you can ensure a much longer battery life while maintaining its capacity.
 Even with low-quality grid power, you’ll be able to charge your batteries safely, reliably, and quickly.
 Mastervolt battery chargers have a mean time between failures of (MTBF) of 280,000 hours (at full capacity and 24/7 use), making them ideal for even the most heavy-duty industrial vessels, but also perfect for recreational boating.

 Fast battery charging is guaranteed by the efficient use of available grid or marine generator power.